EU Friday – 12 June

 EU Friday – 30 April

 Welcome to Better Europe's weekly update on EU Affairs.
 NGOS STAYING ALIVE AS EU BUDGET BATTLE UNFOLDS Federalists rejoice --it's increasingly likely that the EU's joint debt issued in 2020 as part of the NextGenEU Covid recovery strategy will be rolled over for seven more years, essentially creating a joint debt, and with it a strong precedent for the EU as a transfer union.
 Please thank French President Macron, who openly asked why on earth one would actually want to insist on repayment of the EU's financial market loans, which represent less than seven percent of the EU's 2-billion-euro seven-year budget.
-Something that was still unimaginable in 2017 when the frugal Dutch Eurogroup Chair Jeroen Dijsselbloem had to apologise when said he had no solidarity for southern EU countries who…
+Something that was still unimaginable in 2017 when frugal Dutch Eurogroup Chair Jeroen Dijsselbloem had to apologise for saying he had no solidarity for southern EU countries who had…

 Read More